Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.use_driver(name, options?)*

 Uses driver name, which must be one of "local", "docker"  or  "terraform".
-Additional parameters for driver can be specified in options as a Lua table.
+Additional parameters for the driver can be specified in options as a Lua table.
 Throws error if any.

-Only terraform driver expects options parameter, which contains following keys:
+Only the terraform driver expects an options parameter, which contains following keys:

 - **provider** The service provider name, right now only "equinix-metal".
 - **tfvars** Terraform variables as a Lua table; for `equinix-metal` provider,